radian628/unofficial-desmos-wiki/src/misc/piecewises.md

 { a < 3: a -> a + 1 }
 {% enddesmos %}

-Multiple actions can be encased in a piecewise, but take care to surround them with parentheses.
+Multiple actions can be encased in a piecewise, but take care to surround them with parentheses where necessary.
 These two actions mean different things:

 In this first one, {% mq 'b -> 1' %} is the fallback condition that runs if the condition is false.